99math raises $1M to boost edtech gaming platform

 Estonian startup 99math has raised $1 million to boost its edtech math gaming platform aimed at making math fun.

-Three-year-old 99math has created a multiplayer math game used in classrooms around the world.
-After debuting as a beta tool for teachers in 2019, 99math grew into a gaming platform for kids with over 300,000.
+The 3-year-old 99math has a multiplayer math game that teachers use in classrooms around the world.
+After debuting as a beta tool in 2019, 99math grew into a gaming platform for kids with over 300,000 users.
 Together, students in 99math have solved over 170 million math problems.
-It turns out one of the tricks is to get kids competing with each other in the classroom.
+It turns out one of the tricks to getting children into math is to get kids competing with each other in the classroom.

 “For some kids, it’s the hardest and the the most boring subject,” said Tõnis Kusmin, CEO of 99math, in an interview with GamesBeat.
 “But games are designed for the player and when designed well, they can keep us incredibly engaged.
 In education, gamification has been around for a while.
 But I don’t think many of the edtech gamified solutions are actually very engaging.”